-Some camp grants are available.
-Several of my friends have participated in the One Happy Camper program, which offers grants of up to $1,000 off a child's first year of Jewish sleepaway camps.
-These grants are not based on need so anyone can apply.
+Some camp grants are available to New York City programs.
+Several of my friends have participated in the One Happy Camper program, which offers grants of up to $1,000 off a child's first year of Jewish sleepaway camp.
+These grants are not based on need, so anyone can apply.

 Another good bet is to contact local Catholic schools, churches or community centers in your area.
-Many of them run inexpensive summer camps for kids, and not all require that your family be a member.
+Many of them run inexpensive summer camps for kids, and not all require membership.

 Finally, if your kids have their hearts set on a particular camp, inquire about financial aid.
 Many programs offer assistance to families who qualify.